 What Are Google Ads?

 With over 150 billion global searches being conducted each month, Google is by far the most popular and widely used search engine on the planet.
-Google currently has a market share of all search engine results of 92.47% as of June 2021.
+Google currently has a market share of 92.47% as of June 2021.

 Google Ads Pros

 Vast Reach: Just like Facebook, Google offers massive potential reach.
-The search giant generates 63,000 queries per second, equating to around 2 trillion global searches per year.
+Google generates 63,000 queries per second, equating to around 2 trillion global searches per year.
 No matter what industry you’re in, you can guarantee that your target audience is looking for your products or services on Google.

 Commercial Intent: The biggest advantage Google ads has over Facebook is user intent.
 Most consumers using the search engine are actively looking for products or services and are often in a buying state of mind.